Probate And Estate Administration Assistance In Illinois

 Although many individuals are familiar with the term probate, the process can also be complicated and confusing.
 Put simply, probate is a court-supervised proceeding that is required to manage a deceased person’s estate and distribute the assets to the rightful beneficiaries.
 The process can become more complex when questions are raised about the validity of a will or someone dies without a will in place.
 For this reason, if you have been named an executor in a loved one’s estate, it is crucial to enlist the services of an experienced attorney.

-For over thirty-five years, Michael J. Smith, Attorney at Law has provided probate and estate adminsitration services to clients in Winnebago, Boone, Stephenson and Ogle Counties and throughout Northern Illinois.
+For over 35 years, Michael J. Smith, Attorney at Law, LLC, has provided probate and estate administration services to clients in Winnebago, Boone, Stephenson and Ogle counties and throughout Northern Illinois.
 He is knowledgeable in the rules and customs of the local probate courts and works diligently to protect the rights of executors, administrators and beneficiaries.

 Generally, when a person dies with a will in place, his or her estate may need to go through a probate proceeding.
 For estates valued at less than $100,000 that do not contain real estate, however, probate may not be necessary.
 Instead, the beneficiaries may only need to be provided with a small estate affidavit.
 Nonetheless, an experienced probate attorney should be consulted to ensure your rights are protected.